2nd NYPD officer dies, days after Harlem shooting

-NEW YORK (AP) — A New York City police officer gravely wounded last week in a Harlem shooting that killed his partner has also died of his injuries, police said Tuesday.
+NEW YORK (AP) — A New York City police officer gravely wounded last week in a Harlem shooting that killed his partner has also died of his injuries, the city’s police commissioner said Tuesday, adding to what she called “incalculable” grief within the department.

-Officer Wilbert Mora, 27, died at a Manhattan hospital four days after he and Officer Jason Rivera were shot while responding to a domestic disturbance call.
+Officer Wilbert Mora, 27, died at a Manhattan hospital four days after a gunman shot him and Officer Jason Rivera as they responded to a domestic disturbance call.
+Rivera died Friday.

-“It’s with great sadness I announce the passing of Police Officer Wilbert Mora,” NYPD Commissioner Keechant Sewell said in a tweet.
+“It’s with great sadness I announce the passing of Police Officer Wilbert Mora,” Sewell said in a tweet.
 “Wilbert is 3 times a hero.
 For choosing a life of service.
 For sacrificing his life to protect others.
 For giving life even in death through organ donation.
 Our heads are bowed & our hearts are heavy.”

-Mora entered the police academy in October 2018 and was assigned to Harlem’s 32nd precinct since November 2019.
-He made 33 arrests, police records show.
+In a message to officers announcing Mora’s death, Sewell said: “The grief in this Department is incalculable.
+We will stand, salute and shed tears, yet manage to smile as we remember him during the extremely difficult days ahead.”

 The two officers were fatally wounded Friday after they were called to a Harlem apartment by a woman who said she needed help with her adult son.
 The gunman, Lashawn J. McNeil, threw open a bedroom door and shot the officers as they walked down a narrow hall, authorities said.

-A third officer shot McNeil.
+A third officer, Sumit Sulan, a rookie who was shadowing Mora and Rivera — shot McNeil as he tried to flee.
 The gunman, 47, died Monday, authorities said.

+Mora and Rivera “were dedicated, courageous and compassionate officers, loved by many.
+The pain their families feel is immeasurable.
+We pray for them; we will be strong for them,” Sewell said in the message.

+The officers’ deaths echoed the 2014 killings of another pair of officers, Wenjian Liu, 32, and Rafael Ramos, 40, who were fatally shot by a man who ambushed them as they sat in their patrol car.

+Police said McNeil used a handgun with a high-capacity magazine that had been stolen years ago in Baltimore and that they also found a loaded semi-automatic rifle under his mattress.

+Mora entered the police academy in October 2018 and was assigned to the Harlem precinct where the shooting happened since November 2019.
+He made 33 arrests, police records show.

-Irina Zakirova, a professor at John Jay College of Criminal Justice, remembered Mora as an earnest and engaged student.
+Irina Zakirova, a professor who taught Mora at John Jay College of Criminal Justice, remembered the officer as an earnest and engaged student.

 “He was so certain about becoming a police officer — a good police officer — and he was looking forward to taking the next step for a police career,” she said Tuesday.